What is Query Logging with Teradata DBQL Tables?

-The Query Logging Framework consists of a set of DBC tables (called DBQL tables) that store the performance indicators of the requests.
-Which key figures are saved and how detailed this is done can be set.
+The Query Logging Framework consists of a set of DBC tables (called the Teradata DBQL tables) that store the performance indicators for a group of requests, each request, or request steps.
+Which key figures are stored and how detailed can be configured.

-No, because as mentioned above you can define which information should be stored in which detail.
-For this purpose, so-called filters are used.
-Detailed information can also be aggregated and is then only available in aggregated form.
+No, because as mentioned above we can define which information should be stored and in which detail.
+So-called filters are used to log only the required information.
+Detailed information can be aggregated and is then only available in aggregated form.

 It should also be noted that for performance reasons, the collected information is not available in real-time in the DQBL tables, but is cached in memory and written at intervals (e.g. every 10 minutes).
 In the case of a system restart, all information that has not yet been written from the cache to the DBQL tables will be lost.